fsans/FileMakerHibernate6/DriverInfo.md

 The OFFSET and FETCH FIRST clauses are not supported in subqueries.
-OFFSET format

 ### OFFSET format